translationtips/dls-results/README.md

 ## File: *DLS scores for 10% of languages.csv*

-This is a UTF-8 encoded CSV file consisting of a header row containing the column nanes, followed by one row for each of the 783 languages in the 10% sample.
+This is a UTF-8 encoded CSV file consisting of a header row containing the column names, followed by one row for each of the 783 languages in the 10% sample.
  The languages are listed in order of the Proportional_Score from highest to lowest, and